digitaltrails/ddcutil-service/README.md

 Testing using the d-feet D-Bus interactive GUI:
 1. start d-feet;
-2. press the session-bus button in the d-feet header;
+2. press the `session-bus` button in the d-feet header;
-3. search for ddcutil.
+3. search for `ddcutil`.
-4. click on com.ddcutil.DdcutilService
+4. click on `com.ddcutil.DdcutilService`
-5. open the Object Path com/ddcutil/DdcutilService and navigate down to the com.ddcutil.DdcutilInterface
+5. open the *Object Path* `com/ddcutil/DdcutilService` and navigate down to the `com.ddcutil.DdcutilInterface`
-7. Double-click methods and properties to run them.
+7. Double-click methods and properties to run or view them.

 Method inputs can be supplied as CSV, for example, Method Input to `GetVcp` could be

 ```
 1,'',0x10
 ```
 This would access display `1`, blank-edid `''`, DDC VCP Feature code `0x10` (brightness).
-VDU's are identified either by display-number or EDID-hex.
+VDU's are identified either by display-number or base-64-encoded EDID.

-D-feet can also query the service properties.
-Some properties are R/W, but I don't think d-feet can write them.

 Several bash and python scripts that demonstrate using the service are included in the [examples](https://github.com/digitaltrails/ddcutil-dbus/tree/master/examples) folder.
+They cover the use of the `dbus-send` command line utiltity and the python `dasbus` and `QtDBus` libraries.

 ### Installing the DdcutilService as a dbus-daemon auto-started service